 Six seconds, that's the time your CV has to impress a recruiter in their initial sift through applicants.

-That sounded a bit low, so I asked our recruiters to fill out an anonymous survey and give me their opinion.
+That is a small amount of time so to find out more our recruiters were asked to fill out an anonymous survey and give me their opinion on this.

-As well as time viewed, we wanted to know what made a CV stand out, so we asked; Which of the following help capture your attention?
+As well as time viewed, the team were asked what it is that makes a CV stand out and so they were asked; Which of the following help capture your attention?
 With simple layouts and clear sections and headings coming out at the top of the things that they would like to see when looking at a CV, apart from the skills and experience obviously.

-Then we wanted to find out what our recruiters were put off by when looking at a CV, so we asked them; Which of the following would put you off when viewing a CV?
+What puts recruiters off a candidate when looking at a CV could lead to some great insights for candidates and help them improve their CV, so the Recruiters were asked; Which of the following would put you off when viewing a CV?

 The top answer, picked by every single person that answered the survey was that they are put off a CV if it is too cluttered.
 This was closely followed by CVs with multiple columns, making them harder to format and a lack of clear headers and titles.

-So when creating your CV, keep it simple.
+So when creating a CV, it's important to keep it simple.
 Use headers and titles, put your work history in reverse order, starting with your latest role, and please DONT use tables or mess with the page margins/column.
 Recruiters loathe tables and unnecessary page margins/columns, even more, you haven't seen rage until you've seen a recruiter try and format one of these CVs.

 A well-structured CV with relevant headers is going to catch a recruiters eye and help you as you try to find a new job.
 Whereas a cluttered, disorganised CV may find its way to the bottom of the pile.